just2102/just2102/README.md

 ---

 ### Who I am
-I build production-grade web apps on a modern TypeScript stack and ship DeFi tools that are actually used.
+I build production-grade web apps on a modern TypeScript stack and ship tools that are actually used.

 If it clicks fast and feels right, I probably built it.